Psychotherapy

 Beginning therapy

 'My approach to therapy' will provide a sense of what the therapy sessions are like in practice and how the process works.
-'Depth Psychology' introduces some of the key elements of the work I offer.
+'Depth Psychology' introduces some of the key elements that underpin and inform the therapy I offer.

 -